Yury Luzhkov: Allegations of corruption

-Allegations of wrongdoing by Luzhkov had been made before, but he had been notable for never having lost a libel suit in his career, including against Boris Nemtsov, the newspaper Kommersant, and the New York Times.
+Allegations of wrongdoing by Luzhkov had been made before, but he had been notable for never having lost a libel suit in his career, including against Boris Nemtsov, the newspaper Kommersant, and The New York Times.

+Despite the lawsuit history between the two, after Luzhkov’s dismissal Boris Nemtsov said: ‘I can’t help feeling that the current investigation is more of a revenge against Luzhkov and Baturina, and not an attempt to restore a lawful situation.
+I am absolutely convinced that the main task here is raiding with the help of the State.
+The goal is to take Baturina's business from her for a pittance.
+And criminal cases are just the way to do it.
+It's disgusting to take part in marauding, and I will never do it.
+Thus, the story of my conflict with Baturina is from now on completely over."

 Dismissal

-Luzhkov was dismissed by President Medvedev on 28 September 2010, after returning from a holiday in Austria, citing "loss of trust", a traditional Russian legal formula for dishonorable dismissal.
-In recent years, the Kremlin had consistently been replacing old regional heads, elected during Boris Yeltsin's time, with younger candidates.
+Luzhkov was dismissed by President Medvedev on 28 September 2010, after returning from a holiday in Austria, citing "loss of trust".
 Pundits had been predicting Luzhkov's imminent ousting for years.
 The September 2010 dismissal followed weeks of speculation regarding Luzhkov's position, caused by his questioning of Medvedev's leadership.
-Luzhkov had recently criticised Medvedev's decision to halt the construction of a new highway through the Khimki Forest amid protests by environmentalists.
 Government-controlled television channels had run programs criticizing Luzhkov's handling of the 2010 summer peat fires and accused him and his wife of corruption.
 Some observers have seen this as being part of a struggle between Medvedev and then-Prime Minister Putin.
 Luzhkov officially declared that he had left the United Russia party.
 Luzhkov had sent a letter to the President on 27 September criticizing Medvedev's policy and his administration's actions.
 According to the President's press-secretary Medvedev read the letter after the decision had been made but it would not have affected that decision in any case.